shreyah963/query-profile-visualizer/query-profiler-frontend/DESIGN.md

 ## MainDashboard (Central interface for visualizing profile outputs)

 **Purpose:**
-To allow users to upload a query profile, visualize shard and query performance, and drill down into detailed metrics for each query or aggregation.
+To allow users to upload a query profile, visualize shard and query profile output, and drill down into detailed metrics for each query or aggregation.

 **Visual Layout:**